Masoud647/Masoud647.github.io/README.md

-Image 3: Displays the PCB and all its glory

 Also, if you don’t want to use the modular sense hat, you can create a audio amplifier with an additional LED included on the same circuit board.
 The audio